isomerpages/ura-lkywcp/pages/laureates/2018-seoul.md

 ---
 title: 2018 Prize Laureate — Seoul
 permalink: /seoul/
+image: /images/laureates/seoul.jpg
+description: Seoul is awarded the 2018 Prize for its successful transformation from a bureaucratic top-down city into the inclusive, socially stable and highly innovative city we see today.
 ---

 ##### Seoul is awarded the 2018 Prize for its successful transformation from a bureaucratic top-down city into the inclusive, socially stable and highly innovative city we see today.